IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingAssistant-configuringConvoSearch.md

 3. Enter a **prompt instruction**.

-    This option instructs the LLM in your assistant to give refined responses by adding prompt instructions.
-The instructions help the LLM guide the conversations by clarifying how to achieve the end-goal of an action.
+    Your assistant's LLM gives refined responses by following the prompt's instructions, which clarify how to achieve the end-goal of an action.

     Enter prompt instructions in the field.
 The maximum number of characters you can enter in the prompt instruction field is 1,000.